Vunnadhi Okate Zindagi

+The principal photography was completed in 2017.
+The film released on 27 October 2017, to mixed reviews from critics.
+At the box office, it earned ₹20 crore and was termed a moderate box office success.

 Plot

 The story revolves around five childhood friends Abhi, Vasu, Sai, Satish and Koushik.
 Abhi is a restaurant owner in Milan.
 He meets a girl named Shreya and becomes friends with her.
 Shreya falls in love with him and proposes to him, but Abhi declines.
 When Shreya asks why he narrates his flashback.

 Abhi and his friends are very close and are always there for one another.
 Things change when Abhi and Vasu fall in love with the same girl, Mahalakshmi a.k.a.
 Maha, who is studying medicine.
 After knowing that she is a classical singer, Abhi gives her a chance to sing in his band after observing her voice, and Vasu encourages her to perform in the program by getting the acceptance of her parents.
 But when both reveal that they love the same girl, they decide to ask her whom she loves and at that night she thinks that who must she choose.
 Then she reveals that she loves Vasu.
 But Abhi doesn't mind as he is a happy-go-lucky guy.
 Vasu begins to spend more time with Maha and starts ignoring Abhi.
 He also forgets to go to Abhi's mother's grave on the day of her death, as he always does, and goes to celebrate Maha's parents' anniversary, instead.
 This starts a fight between them.
 Vasu says that priorities change with time and this time Maha is his priority.
 After hearing this, Abhi gets hurt and leaves for Milan without telling anyone.

 Back in the present, Abhi meets Vasu's sister, Ramya, in his own restaurant and finds out that Maha died in a car accident.
 Abhi feels bad about losing Maha and he feels responsible for Vasu's situation.
 He learns of Sai's marriage and decides to attend it.
 Abhi leaves to Ooty for the marriage, only to find Vasu becomes dull and lifeless after Maha's death four years ago.
 Vasu avoids Abhi for some days as Abhi left him alone when he was needed the most.